BurningSmile/dotfiles/README.md

 ```
 Change any instances of [David] to your account username in all of the files where it is referenced.
 In polybar comment out the monitor variable
+In polybar change the wlan and eth interfaces to your network interfaces.
 In Mpd change audio device to your device.
 In Mpd Change the user and group to your user and your group to avoid permission errors.
 You may also want to change the cava framerate.